sunfishcode/wasm-reference-manual/WebAssembly.md

 > In IEEE 754-1985, ["subnormal numbers"] are called "denormal numbers";
 WebAssembly follows IEEE 754-2008, which calls them "subnormal numbers".

-> There is no observable difference between quiet and signaling NaN other than the difference in the bit pattern.
+> At present, there is no observable difference between quiet and signaling NaN
+> other than the difference in the bit pattern.

 > IEEE 754-2008 is the current revision of IEEE 754; a new revision is expected to be released some time in 2018, and it is expected to be a minor and